Azerbaijan

 Key Developments

-In 2023, the Mine Action Agency of the Republic of Azerbaijan (ANAMA, formerly the Azerbaijan National Agency for Mine Action) reported releasing 452.6km2 of cluster munition-contaminated area through clearance and technical survey (TS), with the destruction of 1,818 submunitions.1 These figures, however, are based on the total size of area for task polygons in which submunitions were found during land release as ANAMA does not currently disaggregate cluster munition tasks from other battle area clearance (BAC) tasks or from mine clearance.
-In order to avoid inflating CMR clearance data, Mine Action Review has estimated that the amount of land actually containing CMR, released through clearance in 2023, was 8km2.
+Azerbaijan adopted the Law on Humanitarian Demining Activities in February 2025, but has not yet adopted its revised national standards (ANMAR) and a new national mine action strategy.
+Azerbaijan continues to scale up a massive clearance effort of mines and explosive remnants of war (ERW), including cluster munition remnants (CMR).
+In 2024, the Mine Action Agency of the Republic of Azerbaijan (ANAMA) reported releasing more than 51km2 of cluster munition-contaminated area through clearance and technical survey (TS), with the destruction of 2,882 submunitions.Email from Nariman Gasimov, Deputy Head of International Relations Department, ANAMA, 7 June 2025.
+These figures, however, are based on the total size of area for task polygons in which submunitions were found during land release as ANAMA does not disaggregate cluster munition tasks from other battle area clearance (BAC) or mine clearance.
+In order to avoid inflating CMR clearance data, Mine Action Review has estimated that the amount of land actually containing CMR released through clearance in 2024, was 12km2.
+This estimated figure is nonetheless a 50% increase on the previous year.

 Recommendations for Action